incognitochain/incognito-cli/README.md

 ```

 ### portalshieldstatus
-This function helps retrieve the status of a portal un-shielding request.
+This function helps retrieve the status of a portal shielding request.
 Status should be understood as: 0 - rejected; 1 - accepted.
 If you encounter an error, it might be because the request hasn't reached the beacon chain yet.
 Please try again a few minutes later.
 ```shell